Moira Lister: Personal life

 In 1946, Lister went on a date in London with Neville Heath, who murdered two women in London only months later.
 Heath was convicted after a sensational trial, and he was hanged in October 1946.

-In 1951, Moira Lister married Belgo-French aristocrat Jacques Gachassin-Lafite, Viscount of Orthez, son of André Gachassin-Lafite, Viscount of Orthez and of Louise van Dievoet.
+In 1951, Lister married Belgo-French aristocrat Jacques Gachassin-Lafite, Viscount of Orthez, son of André Gachassin-Lafite, Viscount of Orthez and of Louise van Dievoet.
 Jacques was a French officer of the Spahis, owner of a champagne vineyard and hero of the Rif War; they had two daughters, Chantal and Christobel.
 Lister also had two granddaughters, Christina d'Orthez and Marina d'Orthez.

 Moira Lister died at the age of 84 in 2007.
 Both she and her husband are interred in the churchyard of St Edward's Catholic Church in Sutton Green, Surrey.